Kathleen Wing, BA, LMT, BCTMB

 * * *

 Kathleen's bodywork is best described as integrative massage therapy, drawing on several modalities to create a unique session that addresses her client's concerns and provide deep relaxation and renewal.
 Sessions may incorporate Swedish, deep tissue, neuro-muscular and shiatsu techniques to address structural misalignments, heal energetic imbalances, and relieve muscular tension for a renewing, relaxing experience.
 She also offers in-depth, site-specific work for injuries or recurring problems such as frozen shoulder, thoracic outlet syndrome, carpal tunnel syndrome, tension headaches and low back pain.
-Following this innovative, diverse approach to massage every session is different, even for the same client, to treat the current needs.
+Following this diverse approach to massage every session is different, even for the same client, to treat the current needs.

 Kathleen is deeply committed to supporting clients in their individual journeys toward a deeper awareness of a whole self and whole health.